A Guide to Claiming Compensation For Historical Sexual Abuse

 We offer everyone looking to pursue child abuse compensation claims the ability to do so on a No Win No Fee basis.

 Whatever your personal financial situation, you can claim historical child sex abuse compensation for injuries you suffered in your childhood.
-Accident Claims UK offers a no win no fee service.
-This means that instead of paying an upfront fee, or ongoing by the hour fees, you will only pay your solicitor’s fee if you win your claim out of your final settlement.
+Accident Claims UK offers a No Win No Fee service for all historical sexual abuse claims.
+This means that instead of paying an upfront fee or ongoing by the hour fees, you will only pay your solicitor’s fee if you win your claim out of your final settlement.

 You’ve nearly finished our guide to child abuse compensation claims.
-We hope you’ve found it useful.
+We hope you’ve found this historical sexual abuse compensation guide useful.

 - Or write to us by clicking here

-- And you can also use our live chat feature, bottom right
+- And you can also use our live chat feature at the bottom right.

-In this final section to our guide to child abuse compensation claims, we’ve provided some further links you may find useful.
+In this final section of our guide to child abuse compensation claims, we’ve provided some further links you may find useful.